2ndsilencerz/infinitium_assignment/README.md

 Sample case

 ```
-Send from accountID 1 with amount 1 USD
+Send from accountID 1 with amount 1 USD to accountID 2
 accountID 1 have 1000000 balance and its main currency is IDR
 ```